AdesisNetlife/coder-bible/README.md

 ## Our Values

 - We enjoy TDD, but we love BDD
-- We defende the proper and more proffesional way to do a problem
+- We defende the proper and more proffesional way to solve a problem
 - No ego, keep constantly learning from others
 - We seek to use the proper pattern to solve recurrent problems
 - Continous learning is a constant
 - We avoid anti-patterns, but if we must use it, it will be the best exceptional solution
-- We want to the be a pragmatic programmer
+- We try to the be a pragmatic programmer always
-- We never make "shit" things
+- We never make "shit"
 - If something do not exists, it could be a good time to doing to (DIY)

 ## Table of Contents